 c.
 Certifyng the family name, surname and address with whom the minor will live in Argentina.

+or A.2.
+(Complete Careers in a Public University) You do not need the letter of acceptance only if you will follow a complete career in a public university.
 In such a case you should get in contact with the Argentine Embassy -Cultural Section- before November (to begin your career in March the following year).
 Your registration will be done by the Argentine Embassy after having evaluated your secondary school certificates and your level of Spanish.

 B. Valid Norwegian ( or other from other countries) Passport.